JingMatrix/ChromeXt/README.md

 To adapt to those versions, one only need to find out one method name and one class name in its [smali](https://github.com/JesusFreke/smali/wiki) code.
 Here is how to do that.
-First use `apktool` to decompile the `split_chrome.apk` file pulled from the installation of Chrome on your phone, then follow the hints in [UserScript.kt](app/src/main/java/org/matrix/chromext/proxy/UserScript.kt) to get the correct names and modify them in the [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) of Chrome at `/data/data/com.android.chrome/shared_prefs/ChromeXt.xml`.
+First use `apktool` to decompile the `split_chrome.apk` file pulled from the installation of Chrome on your phone, then follow the hints in [UserScript.kt](app/src/main/java/org/matrix/chromext/proxy/UserScript.kt) to get the correct method name `LOAD_URL` and modify it in the [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) of Chrome at `/data/data/com.android.chrome/shared_prefs/ChromeXt.xml`.
+If this still doesn't work you, you need to change smali class name in [TabModel](app/src/main/java/org/matrix/chromext/TabModel.kt) and recomplie the source code.

 ## Usage